tomasz-oph/ophelos_python_sdk/USAGE.md

 ### Field Control and Validation

-Models define which fields can be sent in API requests:
+Models automatically determine which fields are appropriate for API requests:

 ```python
 # Payment model example - debt field excluded from API body